David Risher: Philanthropy

-In May 2020, Risher and his wife, author Jennifer Risher, created the #HalfMyDAF challenge, with a goal of motivating donors to increase their charitable giving from Donor Advised Funds.
+In May 2020, Risher and his wife, author Jennifer Risher, created the HalfMyDAF challenge.
 Within 24 hours of the challenge's launch, donors had committed over $400,000 to support non-profits; within three months, over $4.7 million had been granted, with the total reaching $8.6 million by the end of 2020.
-As of the end of 2022, the organization had awarded and inspired over $30 million of charitable giving.
+As of the end of 2024, the organization had awarded and inspired over $90 million of charitable giving.

-Risher is Worldreader's Board President and serves on the board of directors of the Barbara Bush Foundation for Family Literacy.
+Risher is Worldreader's Founding Board Chair and previously served on the board of directors of the Barbara Bush Foundation for Family Literacy.